segmentio/typewriter/README.md

 ## JSON Schema Setup

 > Using [Segment Protocols](https://segment.com/product/protocols)?
-We'll generate your clients directly from your Tracking Plans.
+You can download a JSON Schema version of your Tracking Plan directly from the Segment Platform API.
 See the [instructions below](#protocols-customers).

 Typewriter supports generating clients from multiple events without collisions, where each event is validated by its own [JSON Schema](http://json-schema.org/).
 A minimal example might look like: